vivsoftorg/enbuild-mcp-server/README.md

 This MCP server integrates with the ENBUILD SDK to provide a set of tools for managing ENBUILD catalogs:

-- `list-catalogs`: List all ENBUILD catalogs
+- `list_catalogs`: Lists all catalogs for a given VCS type (GITHUB or GITLAB)
-- `get-catalog`: Get details of a specific ENBUILD catalog
+- `get_catalog_details`: Fetches details of all catalogs that match a specific catalog ID
-- `search-catalogs`: Search for ENBUILD catalogs by name
+- `search_catalogs`: Search for catalogs using name, filtered by catalog type and VCS
-- `filter-catalogs-by-type`: Filter ENBUILD catalogs by type
-- `filter-catalogs-by-vcs`: Filter ENBUILD catalogs by VCS

 ## Installation